From 2016 to Now: Continuing the Kubernetes Journey

 2017: Enterprise adoption

 In early 2017, the world saw the release of Kubernetes 1.6.
-This stabilized release ushered in some specific updates like etcd v3 enabled by default, direct dependency on a single container, and other features like automatic provisioning of StorageClass objects.
+This stabilised release ushered in some specific updates like etcd v3 enabled by default, direct dependency on a single container, and other features like automatic provisioning of StorageClass objects.
 That’s just what’s happening within Kubernetes itself.
 Around the platform, many significant changes were about to take place.

 Around that time, we saw many big names in tech jump on the Kubernetes train.
 First, Github fully adopted the platform with all web and API requests served by containers running Kubernetes.
 Other notable companies working with Kubernetes include Oracle joining the Cloud Native Computing Foundation as a platinum member and Microsoft giving the world a preview of Azure Container Service (AKS).